sietekk/cscie15.project4/readme.md

 #### Info
 This application serves as a personal blog and resume website, and was written in React/JSX with a JSON API and Laravel 5.1 on the backend.

+#### TODO
+Need to implement Admin interface with CRUD operations on database.
+These features are not yet implemented.

 #### Validation
 Validation is not implemented yet.